celo-org/celo-monorepo/packages/mobile/README.md

 4. Unplug and replug your device.
 You'll be prompted to accept the connection and shown a public key (corresponding to the `abd_key.pub` file in `~/.android`)

-5. To confirm your device is properly connectted, running `adb devices` from the terminal should reflect your connected device.
+5. To confirm your device is properly connected, running `adb devices` from the terminal should reflect your connected device.
 If it lists a device as "unauthorized", make sure you've accepted the prompt or [troubleshoot here][device unauthorized].

 6. From the `mobile` directory run `yarn run dev:android`.